anabargau/calculator/README.md

 * HTML

 ## How to view the site
-You can simply visit the [live page](https://anabargau.github.io/calculator/).
+You can simply visit the live page [here](https://anabargau.github.io/calculator/).